syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/How-to/Render-TreeGrid-Server-side.md

 documentation: ug
 ---

-# Rendering the TreeGrid using TreeGridProperties in server-side
+# Rendering the TreeGrid control using TreeGridProperties in server-side

 The `TreeGridProperties` helps to render the TreeGrid control in server-side.